Noisey96/chess/README.md

 ## What?

-This project contains a src folder and some additional files.
+This project contains a src folder, a public folder, and some additional files.
 The src folder has a components folder, a utilities folder, a CSS file, and a JSX file.
-Within the components folder, each JSX file with an associated CSS file is equivalent to a React component.
+Within the components folder, each JSX file is equivalent to a React component.
 Meanwhile within the utilities folder, there are two files: engines.js and functions.js.
 The engines.js file contains the three chess engines used by the application.
 The functions.js contains a couple functions to hide chess-specific logic.
+The public folder stores the favicon used within the application.

 Lastly, this project uses a [Vite](https://vitejs.dev/) React template with [TailwindCSS](https://tailwindcss.com/) included.
-The chessboard comes from [react-chessboard](https://www.npmjs.com/package/react-chessboard), while the other UI elements comes from [daisyUI](https://daisyui.com/).
+The chessboard comes from [react-chessboard](https://www.npmjs.com/package/react-chessboard), while the other interactive elements come from [daisyUI](https://daisyui.com/).
+Further, the favicon comes from [Game-icons.net](https://game-icons.net/), while the other icons come from [ionicons](https://ionic.io/ionicons).

 ## How?